NVIDIA/cuda-python/docs_src/source/module/cuda.rst

         This error indicates that the MPS client has been terminated by the server.
 To continue using CUDA, the process must be terminated and relaunched.

+    .. autoattribute:: cuda.cuda.CUresult.CUDA_ERROR_CDP_NOT_SUPPORTED

+        This error indicates that the module is using CUDA Dynamic Parallelism, but the current configuration, like MPS, does not support it.

+    .. autoattribute:: cuda.cuda.CUresult.CUDA_ERROR_CDP_VERSION_MISMATCH

+        This error indicates that a module contains an unsupported interaction between different versions of CUDA Dynamic Parallelism.

     .. autoattribute:: cuda.cuda.CUresult.CUDA_ERROR_STREAM_CAPTURE_UNSUPPORTED